tdwg/bdq/tg2/_review/docs/bdqffdq_guide/index.md

 The following changes have been made to the original formulation:

 - dcmitype:Dataset replaced with MultiRecord.
-- Improvement Method changed to Enhancement Method,
+- Improvement Method changed to Enhancement Method.
-- Improvement Policy changed to Enhancement Policy,
+- Improvement Policy changed to Enhancement Policy.
 - Data Quality Improvement changed to Data QualityAmendment.
 - Issue, IssuePolicy, IssueMethod, and IssueAssertion added as converse of Validation.
 - Dimension in Context renamed Measure.
-- Criterion in Context renamed Validation
+- Criterion in Context renamed Validation.
-- Enhancement in Context renamed Amendment
+- Enhancement in Context renamed Amendment.

+The bdqffdq ontology is framed with limited constraints and no rdfs:range axioms.
+Under open world principles, it could be use in ways other than the constraints framed by this mathematical formulation, but this formulation SHOULD be treated as a guide for how to phrase assertions using bdqffdq: terms, and how a set of assertions made with those terms SHOULD be queried.

 ## Fundamental Concepts
 * U = Use Case